 Harley Davidson Motorcycles: When the Brakes Are What’s Broken

 When you’re headed out the door, you’re focused on your destination.
 You don’t think about whether your car or motorcycle is going to work; you just expect that it will.
 We’ve all had that moment of frustration when we’re greeted by an obvious problem – a flat tire, a dead battery, no gas.
 While such issues are disappointing, they aren’t dangerous, not like those that appear while the machine is in motion.
 When the difficulty involves a feature as fundamental as the braking system, the potential for a serious accident goes up exponentially.
-Currently, a minimum of 430,000 Harley-Davidson motorcycles are experiencing just such a problem.
+Currently, a minimum of 430,000 Harley-Davidson motorcycles is experiencing just such a problem.

 Most motorcycles on the road today have front and rear brakes that operate individually.
 Between 70 and 80 percent of the stopping power is provided by the front brake.
 When the brakes fail, the motorcyclist can lose control of the bike and cause an accident.
 In early July, the National Highway Traffic Safety Administration (NHTSA) revealed that it had received 43 complaints from motorcycle operators whose brakes had failed without warning.
 The NHSTA also received three reports of crashes and two reports of injuries due to failing brakes, with numerous riders mentioning that severe accidents had only been narrowly avoided.